a-rose/obs-headless/README.md

 ### CUDA versions

 Check which CUDA version is installed on your host using `nvidia-smi`.
-If needed, edit `Dockerfile` to use the same version as a base image: `FROM nvidia/cudagl:<YOUR CUDA VERSION HERE>-devel-ubuntu24.04`
+If needed, edit `docker/base.Dockerfile` to use the same version as a base image: `FROM nvidia/cudagl:<YOUR CUDA VERSION HERE>-devel-ubuntu24.04`

 Existing tags: https://hub.docker.com/r/nvidia/cudagl/tags